The West and the rest

 - Separation of the spiritual and the temporal.
 Jesus taught that his kingdom is not of this world and that his followers should respect worldly authorities, even pagan ones like the Roman Empire.
 And so church and state could become separate authorities.

 - The rule of law.
 It was often a distant ideal, but the idea persisted that power should be constrained.
-The rule of law is at the basis of constitutionalism and the protection of human rights.
+The rule of law is the basis of constitutionalism and the protection of human rights.

 - Individualism.
 Individualism gradually developed during Middle Ages.
 Eventually, people began to promote equal rights for everyone.